TaiVanNgo/remote-controlled-car/README.md

 - **Motors and Chassis**: Suitable for a two-wheel or four-wheel drive car.
 - **Power Supply**: Ensure adequate voltage and current for the motors and Arduino.

-## Circuit Diagram

-(You can add a diagram or link here if you have one.)

 ## Software Requirements

 - **Arduino IDE**: Download from [Arduino Official Website](https://www.arduino.cc/en/software).
 - **Dabble App**: Available on [Google Play Store](https://play.google.com) or [Apple App Store](https://apps.apple.com).

 ## How to Run the Code